“Death is not the end. There remains the litigation over the estate.” Ambrose Bierce

 A will can also be changed, altered or amended however and whenever the testator wants – as long as it follows the rules above.
 The binding will is then the latest valid will.

 To execute a will, you must go through the process of a probate.
-Read all about Probates here (link to another article)
+Read all about Probates here.

 - Leave a will in each country where your assets exist.
 Many people who live or have lived in different places write specific wills for specific locations.
 This could help in case of contradicting laws in different countries.